You don't have to pay your student loans if you don't want to (2025 update)

 A lot of people hate debt.
 I come from a pragmatic Midwestern family of the 90s, and, my goodness, you can hardly do worse than accruing debt in that environment.

 That’s because having — and especially not paying — debt affects your credit score, which affects that cornerstone of the American Dream: home ownership.
 Bad credit keeps you from getting a mortgage.
-At best, it means anything you finance will cost more than it would with good credit, and that’s just plain impractical.
+At best, it means anything you finance will cost more than it would with good credit, and that’s just plain impractical to folks who hate debt.

 Reasons to not pay your student loans

-Getting out of debt sounds nice — freedom and not crumbling the economy and all that.
+Getting out of debt sounds nice, and it certainly feels nice, too.
 But not making that monthly payment sounds pretty nice, too.

-The main reason you probably don’t want to repay your student loans is to keep that extra money in your monthly budget.
+The main reason you probably don’t want to repay your student loans is to keep that extra money in your pocket each month.
 You can do a lot with a few hundred bucks.

 Achieve financial goals

-Lots of financial experts point out smarter ways to use your money than paying off student loans as quickly as possible.
-You could:
+Lots of financial experts point out more optimized ways to use your money than paying off student loans as quickly as possible.
+They say you could:

-Invest: If you have money to spare in your budget and investing could help you earn 7% on it, paying down your student loans to avoid paying 6% isn’t financially sound.
-There’s a lot of math to do there, so just trust me.
+Invest: If you have money to spare and investing could help you earn 7% on it, paying down your student loans to avoid paying 6% doesn’t add up.
+There’s a lot of math to do there, so I’m taking the experts’ word for it.

 Pay off higher-interest debt: Same math-y stuff here.
-Credit cards, auto loans or personal loans probably charge more in interest than your student loans, so it’s smartest to pay those off first.
+Credit cards, auto loans or personal loans probably charge more in interest than your student loans, so you pay less over time if you pay those off first.

-Contribute to retirement: This falls under investing, too, because your money could make money.
-The argument is even stronger if an employer match could double your money before it’s invested.
+Contribute to retirement: This falls under investing, too, because retirement savings can earn money the same way.
+The argument is even stronger if you’re among the rare workers with an employer match that could double your money before it’s invested.

 Improve your standard of living